halitdundarr/TCPReno/README.md

 - Tahoe timeout and triple-duplicate ACK outputs
 - Negative case for invalid algorithm
 - Negative case for invalid event type in scenario
+- Node wrapper config resolution for `./node A.conf`

 ## Limitations
 - Implemented algorithms are `TCP Reno` and `TCP Tahoe` only (no `NewReno` behavior yet).